-Many people believe that support of the government of non-practical science is not justified since they think that cause wasting the treasury of the country.
-But I firmly believe that supporting the pure sciences is necessary and I will explore my compelling reasons and some pieces of evidence in my essay.
+Many people believe that the support of the government of non-practical science is not justified since they think that it wastes the budget of their country.
+However, I firmly believe that supporting the pure sciences is necessary, and I will explore my reasons and some pieces of evidence in my essay.

-First, pure sciences are the leader of practical knowledge.
-If we sleep on the history of the practical sciences, we realize that the basis of the practical sciences relies on pure sciences.
-In another word, if scientific research had been stopped, not only there is no technology today but also we would have lived in caves instead of skyscrapers.
-For example, the promotion of the lighting industry owes to light-emitting diode (LED) technology.
-Advances in semiconductor physic science which is a pure science cause the LEDs used for industrial and residential applications.
-Therefore, investment in pure science leads to extending and expanding the technologies and consequently promotes practical usage.
+First, pure sciences are the foundation of practical knowledge.
+If we sleep on the history of practical sciences, we realize that the basis of practical sciences relies on pure sciences.
+In other words, if scientific research had been stopped, not only would there be no technology today but also we would be living in caves instead of skyscrapers.
+For example, the promotion of the lighting industry owes light-emitting diode (LED) technology.
+Advances in semiconductor physics, which is a pure science, has led the LEDs to be used for industrial and residential applications.
+Therefore, investment in pure science leads to extending and expanding technology and consequently promotes practical usage.

-Second, pure sciences need to support of the government.
-On the other hand, practical usages lead to earning money, and self-investment will happen for the relevant industries while in pure sciences there was a hidden risk and because of this vague risk not anybody can invest in this area.
+Second, pure sciences need the support of the government.
+On the other hand, practical sciences lead to earning money, and self-investment will happen for the relevant industries while in pure sciences, there was a hidden risk and because of this vague risk not everybody can invest in this area.
 For instance, universities in modern countries are supported by governments.
-In fact, governments appointed a rule which obliges industries to pay some part of their tax to universities as relevant research and through several projects accomplished by the universities’ professors and students.
-Thus, scholars expect governments support their efforts so they can continue this path.
+In fact, governments have set a rule which obliges industries to pay some part of their tax to universities as relevant research and through several projects are accomplished by the universities’ professors and students.
+Thus, scholars expect governments to support their efforts so they can continue this path.

-To put it in a nutshell, the above reasons -pure sciences are leading the practical uses and their need to support- bear this testimony that the governments should be the first and last supporters of scholars and researchers.
+To put it in a nutshell, the reasons above -pure sciences are leading the practical uses and their need for support- bear this testimony that governments should be the first and last supporters of scholars and researchers.
 Maybe they could preserve the prospect of the Earth from probable disasters.

 Comments